kens-visuals/single-price-grid-component/README.md

-# Frontend Mentor - [PROJECT NAME] solution
+# Frontend Mentor - Single Price Grid Component solution

-This is a solution to the [PROJECT NAME Challenge on Frontend Mentor](PROJECT LINK).
+This is a solution to the [Single Price Grid Component Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).

 ## Table of contents